michaeltelford/wgit/README.md

 <a href='https://made-up-link.com'>Click this link.</a></html>"
 )

-# Now all crawled Documents will contain all link text in Wgit::Document#text.
+# Now all crawled Documents will contain all visible link text in Wgit::Document#text.
 doc.text # => ["Hello world!", "Click this link."]
 ```